 In this article I’m going to be sharing my insights and give advice to artists looking to exhibit or sell their work at comic cons or similar events.
 I attended 10 different U.K. cons over a 10 month period from October 2015 – July 2016.
+All the info in this article still applies years later.
 My aim was to find out if comic conventions are worth investing in and if can I find success at these types of events based on the kind of artwork I produce.

 Will you make millions from selling art and comic cons?
 Or will it turn out to be a fruitless venture, not worth the time of day?
 I can’t speak for everyone, but I will be honest about my experience and what I think it takes to succeed.

-First I’m going to just summarize a few answers to some key questions and will be talking about these things in a little more depth over the course of the article.
+First I’m going to just summarise a few answers to some key questions and will be talking about these things in a little more depth over the course of the article.

 Overall is it worth an artist selling work at a comic con?